clap-rs/clap/README.md

 * Parse arguments quickly
   - Parsing of arguments shouldn't slow down usage of the main program
   - This is also true of generating help and usage information
-* Try not to be cognizant of memory usage
+* Try to be cognizant of memory usage
   - Once parsing is complete, the memory footprint of `clap` should be low since the  main program is the star of the show
 * `panic!` on *developer* error, exit gracefully on *end-user* error

+## License

+`clap` is licensed under the MIT license.
+Please the LICENSE file in this repository for more information.